 How is interstitial lung disease treated?

-- Lung transplant: Some people with severe cases of ILD have lung transplants to help prolong their lives.
+- Lung transplant.
+Some people with severe cases of ILD get a lung transplant.

 What are the complications of interstitial lung disease?